lavafy/testnet/Lava-Binding-Guide-EN.md

 Just imagine a miner with very limited capacity (like Alice).

-Think about that if this "small" miner binds him/herself to a "big" miner (just like Bob), his/her mining yield will be significantly "smoothed" and "flattened".
+Think about that if this "small" miner binds him/herself to a "big" miner (just like Bob), his/her mining yield will be significantly **"smoothed" and "flattened"**.

 <br />

 ### 3. Yield distribution between miners:

-It should be hightlighted that even though binding actions are proceeded on-chain (which means they are totally decentralized), the mining yield can be distributed between the two miners in a very subjective and customized way.
+It should be hightlighted that even though binding actions are proceeded **on-chain** (which means they are **totally decentralized**), the mining yield can be distributed between the two miners **in a very subjective and customized way**.

 Think about the Alice and Bob case we just talked above.
-One reasonable solution is that Alice gets 1/300 of the total yields from Bob's address on a weekly basis, what ever how many blocks mined by Alice and how many by Bob during the period.
+One reasonable solution is that Alice gets 1/300 of the total yields from Bob's address on a weekly basis, whatever how many blocks mined by Alice and how many by Bob during the period.

 Actually, any distribution scheme is feasible as long as the two parties are cool with it.